bluek7/Crimes-in-the-City-of-Boston/Readme.md

 # Crimes in the City of Boston

 We will be analyzing data from the **Boston Police Department FIO (Field Interrogation and Observation) Study**, a large collection of data containing information about each individual occurence in which any person was interrogated by the Boston Police Department.
+This counts the times individuals are interrogated by police and arrests do not necessarily have to be made.

+Many categories of information about the people that were interrogated is provided, such as their location and what clothing they wore are given.
+However, we are focusing on **sex, race, age, and the year in which the arrest occured** in this project, to analyze if there are differences between different demographics of people and how often they are interrogated.

 The data is recent as it was collected from **December 2012** to **May of 2015**, as for the kind of analysis we are conducting, the information used must be relevant to today.

 [Link to Boston Police Department FIO Study Data](https://data.cityofboston.gov/Public-Safety/Boston-Police-Department-FIO/xmmk-i78r)

-Many categories of information about the people that were interrogated is provided, such as their location and what clothing they wore are given.
-However, we are focusing on **sex, race, age, and the year in which the arrest occured** in this project, to analyze if there are differences between different demographics of people and how often they are interrogated.

 *Presented as a Shiny app to display interactive visual representations of our dataset as well as an overall analysis of what we found*